-Following analysis and NDE, the assessment team would meet virtually to weigh in on results and provide technical insight to the project.
-"We had a great team, a real depth and breadth of NASA experience with people I would not normally get to work with, as well as members from outside NASA, which let me network with other government agencies."
-Mr. Pandolf has spent his career pursuing opportunities to exercise as much knowledge and experience as he can, and he has found the NESC to be another of those opportunities.
-"I like to capitalize on that and apply new knowledge to any project I engage in."
+Following analysis and NDE, the assessment team would Working as a scientific and research photographer at LaRC meet virtually to weigh in on results and provide technical insight to the project.
+"We had a great team, a real depth and since 1985.
+Ms. Gibbs has worked on numerous NESC assessments and enjoys the variety of work and the challenges breadth of NASA experience with people I would not normalinvolved in devising ways to capture the data needed.
+In that Iv get to work with, as well as members from outside NASA, time, she's witnessed - and then led - the evolution of Lang- which let me network with other government agencies."
+Mr. lev's test photography capabilities from 16mm film cameras Pandolf has spent his career pursuing opportunities to exerthat captured 400 fps, to digital high-speed cameras capable cise as much knowledge and experience as he can, and he of shooting up to a million fps.
+"High-speed photography can has found the NESC to be another of those opportunities.
+"I tell NASA engineers exactly where the weaknesses are and like to capitalize on that and apply new knowledge to any projwhen, where, why, and how things might fail," said Ms. Gibbs. ect I engage in."